 Turbulence on American Airlines Flight 759 Sends 10 to Hospital

-Ten passengers were hospitalized Saturday following American Airlines Flight 759 from Athens, Greece, to Philadelphia, Pennsylvania, on August 5, 2017.
+Ten passengers were hospitalized Saturday following an aviation accident aboard American Airlines Flight 759 from Athens, Greece, to Philadelphia, Pennsylvania, on August 5, 2017.
 Three passengers and seven crew members were injured when, 30 minutes prior to reaching its destination, the plane experienced turbulence and lurched violently over the Atlantic Ocean, sending drinks and people flying.

 Thirty minutes out.
 They were giving us our drinks.
 The flight attendants were in the last couple rows when they said 'fasten your seat belts.'
 And then they said for the flight attendants to get to their seats, and they didn't even have time.
 It started shaking, then it took a big drop.
 Babies screaming, people in front of us hitting the ceiling.